sven-hash/docs/docs/run-nym-nodes/nodes/validators.md

   </TabItem>
 </Tabs>

-You'll need either `unymt` tokens on Sandbox, or `unym` tokens on mainnet to perform this command.
+You'll need either `unyxt` tokens on Sandbox, or `unyx` tokens on mainnet to perform this command.

 Note: we are currently working towards building up a closed set of reputable validators.
 You can ask us for coins to get in, but please don't be offended if we say no - validators are part of our system's core security and we are starting out with people we already know or who have a solid reputation.